 I am also invested in the broader scope of Art-Science collaborations and am engaged constantly in the discourses and processes that facilitate viewing these two polemical disciplines on similar ground.
 My graduate interdisciplinary work in nanotechnology and sound was conducted at SymbioticA, the Center of Excellence for Biological Arts at the University of Western Australia and supervised by BioArt pioneers and TCA (The Tissue Culture and Art Project) artists Dr Ionat Zurr and Oron Catts.

-As a doctoral candidate at DXARTS in the University of Washington, i am supervised by artists Juan Pampin, James Coupe and Richard Karpen.
+During my Doctoral studies at DXARTS in the University of Washington, i was supervised by artists Juan Pampin, James Coupe and Richard Karpen.
 I was also mentored by Dr Edward Shanken, author of the canonical “Art and Electronic Media” published by Phaidon Press in 2009, and was his Research Assistant in the “Systems” publication in the Whitechapel Documents of Contemporary Art series.
-I am also a visiting artist at the UCLA ArtSci Center and am currently working on a large interdisciplinary project on bird communication, where we explore the poetics of interspecies communication and interaction through site-specific installation and spatial sound with ultrasonic and ambisonic technologies.
+I am also a visiting artist at the UCLA ArtSci Center and worked on a large interdisciplinary project on bird communication, where we explore the poetics of interspecies communication and interaction through site-specific installation and spatial sound with ultrasonic and ambisonic technologies.

-As of Fall2016, i join the Department of Computational Arts at York University’s School of Arts, Media, Performance and Design(AMPD) as Assistant Professor.
+Since Fall2016, i have been part of the Department of Computational Arts at York University’s School of Arts, Media, Performance and Design(AMPD) as Assistant Professor.
+Currently I am the Director of Sensorium: Centre for Digital Arts and Technology.

 I am also a free-lance sound-designer and co-founded the Loft Collective, the sound-design arm of the audio production house Beep Studios based in Singapore.
 I have worked as an audio engineer, an videographer, executive producer (MTVAsia), a musician and several other unrelated side-jobs that are at the corner of exciting and embarrassing.